judoscale/judoscale-python/sample-apps/flask_rq_sample/README.md

 # Flask RQ Sample App

-This is a minimal Flask app for testing RQ with the judoscale package.
+This is a minimal Flask and RQ app for testing the judoscale package.

 ## Prerequisites